Jannat267/react-galaxy-It/README.md

-# Galaxy App React App
+# Galaxy It App React App

 This is our live app link: [https://laughing-kepler-161349.netlify.app/]